nginxinc/nginx-wiki/source/extending/converting.rst

        NGX_ADDON_SRCS="$NGX_ADDON_SRCS $ngx_addon_dir/ngx_http_response_module.c"
    fi

 This incorporates the old-style ``config`` file as well so that older versions of NGINX will be compatible with the module.
-For a more detailed explaination of these options see :doc:`new_config`
+For a more detailed explanation of these options see :doc:`new_config`

 Complex Example
 ---------------